tilt-dev/tilt.build/blog/_posts/2022-03-02-build-a-resource-catalog.md

 date: 2022-03-03
 author: lizz
 layout: blog
-title: "Running just a few of your many services should be easier"
+title: "Running just a few of your many services should be easy"
-subtitle: "Learn how you can use Tilt to build a flexible, browsable resource catalog for your team"
+subtitle: "Use Tilt to build a flexible, browsable resource catalog for your team"
-description: "Learn how you can use Tilt to build a flexible, browsable resource catalog for your team"
+description: "Use Tilt to build a flexible, browsable resource catalog for your team"
-image: ""
+image: "/assets/images/disable-resources/pen-catalog.jpg"
-image_caption: ""
+image_caption: "Photo by <a href='https://unsplash.com/@amseaman?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText'>Andrew Seaman</a> on <a href='https://unsplash.com/?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText'>Unsplash</a>"
 tags:
   - tilt
   - api